cicsdev/cics-java-liberty-springboot-jdbc-multi/README.md

 ## Using Multiple data sources
-By default the Spring JbdcTemplate will be autoconfigured to use a single data source.
-To connect to multiple data sources requires a little more configuration.
-In the Application class you will see some fields and methods that provide customised DataSource objects that are based on the custom properties we placed in application.properties earlier.

 Note that to facilitate Autowiring, the getDataSource() method and the getJdbcTemplate() methods must all be annotated to generate beans.
 The JdbcTemplate bean methods are then referenced in the EmployeeService and autowired to create the two templates used in this demo.